Dear Class of 2027,

-You are entering medicine at a time of startling change.
-A world-wide pandemic is finally showing signs of slowing its worldwide grip in large part due to the marvels of modern medicine and vaccine development.
-The COVID-19 pandemic has laid bare the impact of race, social determinants of health, and systemic racism and highlighting the deficiencies of our current health delivery system.
-This is the caldron that you are about to enter.
+You are entering medicine at a time of change.
+The COVID-19 pandemic has laid bare the impact of race, social determinants of health, and systemic racism and highlights the deficiencies of our current health delivery system.
+This is the cauldron that you are about to enter.

-I imagine that all of you have a burning desire to understand the human body, promote health, and treat disease.
-Over the next four years, it is the job of the curriculum to teach you how to promote health and treat disease.
+Over the next four years, it is the job of our curriculum to teach you how to promote health and treat disease.
 Our educational mission is: To develop and inspire exceptional physicians and scientists through transformative education.
-And with your help and hard work, we are confident that you will, in fact, be transformed by your education and in turn, transform healthcare as you deliver it.
+And with your help and hard work, we are confident that you will, in fact, be transformed by your education and in turn, transform health care as you deliver it.

-We feel that our curriculum prepares you for life-long learning and a fulfilling career in medicine.
-The cataclysmic changes occurring around us do not change my outlook for you over the next four years.
-You will become excellent caring, empathic physicians and scientists and add your knowledge and wisdom to this great field.
+We feel that our curriculum prepares you for lifelong learning and a fulfilling career in medicine.
 There will be bumps along the way, but you will meet this adversity with a greater expectation of change; not just in medicine, but in the world around you.
 How best to handle this maelstrom?
 Perhaps C.S.
 Lewis said it best: “Hardships often prepare ordinary people for an extraordinary destiny.”
-The challenge of the pandemic and societal change will prepare you for your extraordinary journey.
 And we will be here to help guide you along that path.

 Associate Professor and Vice Chair for Education, Department of Medicine